ab-anand/AutoDel/README.md

 # AutoDel
 ![](Capture.PNG)

-a desktop app to delete multiple files using size parameter
+<i>A desktop app to delete thousands of files in the blink of an eye using size parameter</i>